Safe-Streets-Halton/burlington-meetings-calendar/README.md

 This is a Scrapy project
-which scrapes the date-availability information for [Burlington Ontario Committee Meetings](https://events.burlington.ca/meetings/Index) and exports it as iCal.
+which scrapes the public meeting event information for [Burlington Ontario Committee Meetings](https://events.burlington.ca/meetings/Index) and exports it as iCal.